Travelling to Indonesia?

 - Avoid private standalone ATMs, especially near tourist hotspots — they often charge higher fees

-- 3 million IDR (~S$231.94) per transaction
+- 3 million IDR (~S$226.42) per transaction

-- 6 million IDR (~S$463.88) per day
+- 6 million IDR (~S$452.84) per day

 This can vary depending on your bank’s withdrawal limits.
+Remember to check your bank’s daily overseas withdrawal limit before you travel!

-Exchange rates & conversion fees in Indonesia
+Exchange Rates & Conversion Fees in Indonesia

 Here’s what to watch out for:

 - Dynamic Currency Conversion (DCC): ATMs may offer to charge you in your home currency — always select IDR.
-If you select SGD, the ATM applies DCC which gives you a poor exchange rate with extra fees.
+If you select SGD, the ATM applies DCC, which gives you a poor exchange rate with extra fees.

 A multi-currency card allows you to spend like a local without the usual markups or extra charges your bank would typically charge — some even waive the FX fees entirely.